Today's Articles

 *On this date in 1919, The Homesteader (film) was shown.
 This is a lost black-and-white silent film by Black author and filmmaker Oscar Micheaux

-Baptiste, Orlean having failed him, is persecuted by McCarthy and by Ethel (McCarthy's other daughter), who, like her father, possesses all the evil a woman is capable of; she is married to weak-kneed Glavis.
-In the end, Orlean, driven insane by the evil she had been the innocent cause of, rights a wrong which causes Baptiste to go back to his land in the Dakotas, where he finds the girl he first discovered.
+Baptiste, Orlean having failed him, is persecuted by McCarthy and Ethel (McCarthy's other daughter), who, like her father, possesses all the evil a woman can do; she is married to weak-kneed Glavis.
+In the end, Orlean, driven insane by the evil she had been the innocent cause of, rights a wrong, which causes Baptiste to return to his land in the Dakotas, where he finds the girl he first discovered.
 Later, he learns the truth about her race, and the story has a beautiful ending.

 To Become a Media Producer or Director